 The death rate from COVID-19 among Asians with dementia in California’s Santa Clara County is 11% against those 3% without the condition.
 Meanwhile, those with cerebrovascular disease have a death rate of 11% compared to the 5% without.

-The report pointed out the importance of raising awareness on higher case fatality as a means to advocate for Asian Americans and other communities.
+pointed out the importance of raising awareness on higher case fatality as a means to advocate for Asian Americans and other communities.

 Authors of the findings also suggested measures to curb the high mortality rate among Asians including, “monitoring and addressing delays in presentation to care, demanding accountability from public health officials, and encouraging testing for COVID-19 when appropriate.”